BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/labs/menu_order.md

 - A file named `order.js`.
 - Within the `order.js` file, a `menu` Object with `order` method.
-- The usage of `for...let` Iteration inside of `order` that prints our order's sum to the console.
+- The usage of `for...of` Iteration inside of `order` that prints our order's sum to the console.

 ## Procedure